lvillasen/RedPitaya-C-Periphery/README.md

 # RedPitaya-C-Periphery
-Extremely simple programs to control the RedPitaya board in C based on c-periphery.
+Extremely simple C programs to control the RedPitaya board with the official ecosystem based on c-periphery .

 # Usage